jtrudeau/uv-europa-tutorial/student_guide.md

    - Click "Search" to see all HST observations of Europa

 2. **Finding Specific Observations**:
-   - Look for Proposal ID "8224" in the results
+   - Look for Proposal ID "8224" in the results (our tutorial data is from this project)
    - Click on an observation to see its details
    - The "Preview" tab shows quick-look images or spectra
    - The "Files" tab lists all available data products